oracle-livelabs/analytics-ai/data-lake/lakehouse-configuration.md

     - data-integration-users
     - data-lakehouse-admin

-    After these groups are added.
+5. After these groups are added.
 Click on a group and click on Add User.
 You will add your account you signed into the cloud with to each of the groups for the purpose of the lab.
 Ideally there will be the administrator accounts that would only be in the admin groups and those wanting to execute and view the values will be the user accounts in the user groups.

     To add a user, click on a group and below the group details, click on Add User.

     ![Create Groups - Next group dataflow-admin](./images/add_user_group.png " ")

-5. After creating the groups and adding your user name to each of the groups we need to create the policies that will allow for the access to object storage and creation of the data assets.
+6. After creating the groups and adding your user name to each of the groups we need to create the policies that will allow for the access to object storage and creation of the data assets.
 Take note of the policies and the areas they are allowed to access and how they are divided by what the user and administrator can do.
 Later on in the lab we will have to create a couple more policies based on the workspace ID for data integration, but having all of the policies and groups in this step of the lab combines the authorization part for the data lake and brings together what is needed to consider the security around the data lake process.

     Select Policies on the side menu and click on the button Create Policy.

     ![Create Policies](./images/create_policy.png " ")

-    Name each policy for to match the group so they are easy to recognize what they are used for.
+7. Name each policy to match the group so they are easy to recognize what they are used for.
     - Name this first on DataFlowUsers (Notice no spaces, underscores or dashes are allowed here).
     - Add the description.
     - Select under Policy use cases Data Flow.
 This will bring up common policy templates for this area in OCI.